necrommunity/python-replay-parser/README.md

 Copy the `config_template.ini` as `config.ini`.
 Update any of the defaults if your replay folder doesn't exist there.
 If you aren't sure, remove the `REPLAY_FOLDER` value, so it reads as `REPLAY_FOLDER=`.
 The script will ask you to find the folder and then save it to the config file.

+> This will not run if it doesn't find `config.ini` and I am too lazy to make a default :)

 ## TODO

 1. ~~Make script loop indefinitely to continue to pull in new replay files~~